24f2009162-profsnl/research-labs/README.md

 ## 2. Tech Stack

-You can adapt this section to your actual stack; here is a default template:

 - **Frontend:** React + TypeScript, Vite or Next.js.
 - **Styling:** Tailwind CSS / Chakra UI (mobile‑first responsive design).
 - **Wallets:**